theodorosploumis/game-faster-route/README.md

 - A large thin lace.
 - 10 simple paper cards with numbers from 1 to 10.
 - A PHP app to help you find the shortest route through simple trial and error, random calculations.
+- A png A4 file for printing.
+- A raw A4 svg file for editing.

 ## How to Play
 ### 1 player